zhpn1024/ribotish/README.rst

 --nocompatible
 ``````````````

-Do not require reads compatible with transcript splice junctions.
+Not require reads compatible with transcript splice junctions.

 --normcomm
 ``````````